Donvlouss/truck/README.md

 - **Theseus' ship**
   - Functionality is modularized into smaller crates that can be replaced, like the parts in [the Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus).
   - Based on the many lessons we learned in the past, we have given up on overall optimizations that a single library/crate would afford.
     A collection of individual, optimized crates carries less risk and can be made just as efficient.
   - Feature creep usually happens over time.
-Bundling stuff in smaller crates will help us deal with it.
+While we do not believe to be immune from it, bundling stuff in smaller crates will help us deal with it.
   - It is possible to implement small-scale web applications like data converter with minimal dependencies.

 ## License